 - i.
-Familial factors.
+Family factors.
 A significant factor influencing the process of socialization of an individual role of the family.
 The child rearing practices that parents use shape the individual's personality.
 The learning of social behaviour, values and norms come through these practices.
 For example, through reward and punishment, parents show love and affection to children, indicating the typical ways in which a child should behave in difficult conditions. - ii.
 Social Factors.
 Of the societal factors, school has a major role to play in the development of values.
 Through discipline in school, a child learns desirable behaviour important in the school setting.
 Interactions with teachers, classmates and other staff members in the educational institutions makes the child inculcate value important to the teaching-learning process. - iii.
 Personal Factors.
 Personal attributes such as intelligence, ability, appearance and educational level of the person determine his development of values.
-For example, one's higher level of intelligence may result in faster understanding of value.
+For example, one's higher level of intelligence may result in faster understanding of value. - iv.
+Cultural Factors.
+Cultural factors include everything that is learned and passed on from generation to generation.
+Culture includes certain beliefs and other patterns of behaviour.
+An individual is a participant in social culture, group culture and organizational culture.
+Thus, he is known as a composite ofmany cultural elements. - v.
+Religious Factors.
+Individuals, generally, receive strength and comfort from their religion.
+Religion comprises of a formal values which are passed on from generation to generation.
+Advancement in technology has under viewed faith in traditional religious beliefs and values. - vi.
+Life Experiences.
+A man learns the most from his own personal life experience.
+Sometimes man can learn from the experience of other also.